peterhinch/micropython-iot/pb_link/README.md

  by a WiFi server outage starting or ending.
 Receives a single boolean arg `up` being the new status.

+Behaviour of the `AppBase` default bound methods: the first two raise `OSError`s with a suitable message, the others print a message and quit.

 If a WiFi or server outage occurs, `readline` and `write` coroutines will pause for the duration.